-gtPathways Competency: ORAL COMMUNICATION
+gtPathways Competency: ORAL/PRESENTATIONAL COMMUNICATION

-(Final) DRAFT: April 24, 2015
+DRAFT: October 29, 2015

 4 3 2 1 Integrate Content and Supporting Material A variety of types of supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information through analysis that significantly supports the presentation and establishes the presenter's credibility/authority on the topic.
-Supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information through analysis that supports the presentation and establishes the presenter's credibility/authority on the topic.
-While supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information through analysis that supports the presentation and attempts to establish the presenter's credibility/authority on the topic, the variety and depth of sources is insufficient.
-Insufficient supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make reference to information through analysis that minimally supports the presentation but fails to establish the presenter's credibility/authority on the topic.
+Supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information through analysis that supports the presentation and establishes the presenter's credibility/authority on the topic. (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make Insufficient supporting materials (explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make reference to information through analysis that minimally supports the presentation but fails to establish the presenter's credibility/authority on the topic.
 Develop a Central Message Central message is clear and compelling as well as consistent with the supporting material.
 Central message is clear and consistent with the supporting material.
 Central message is understandable but is not consistent with the supporting material.
 Central message can be determined, but is not explicitly stated and there is insufficient supporting material.